techiferous/tabulous/REFERENCE.md

 ## Tab Declarations

-Each tab has five declarations that you must specify.
+Each tab has five required declarations (text, link_path, visible_when, enabled_when and active_when) and one optional declaration (http_verb).

 The text, link_path, visible_when and enabled_when declarations do not need to be given a block.
 If given a block, the block will be executed in the context of the layout where the tabs are rendered.

 Here is an example of a tab with the five required declarations: